MathyouMB/website/src/content/articles/software-engineering-skills-to-stand-out.md

 If you’re applying to software developer internships, you need to demonstrate that you have the ability to build real software.
 The simplest kind of software you can cobble together is what is sarcastically referred to as a **“CRUD App.”**

-**CRUD** stands for **Create, Read, Update, and Delete**—the four basic operations for managing data in any software application.
+**CRUD** stands for **Create, Read, Update, and Delete**, the four basic operations for managing data in any software application.
 The term “CRUD App” is typically used for software projects that only need this functionality, like simple to-do lists, inventory management systems, contact managers, basic blogs, etc.

 A CRUD app typically has three components: